Joe Hanrahan

-Joe Hanrahan (born 21 March 1964 in Limerick) is an Irish former footballer who played during the 1980s and 1990s.
+Joe Hanrahan (born 21 March 1964) is an Irish former footballer who played during the 1980s and 1990s.

 He picked up many honours, including the FAI Cup in 1983–84 and was named PFAI Young Player of the Year in the same year.
 He played for UCD in the 1984–85 European Cup Winners' Cup narrowly being beaten by Everton in a two-legged tie as Everton went on to win the competition, with Hanrahan nearly scoring the equaliser in the second leg.